 - Form 1099-B (Proceeds From Broker and Barter Exchange Transactions)

 - Form 1099-INT (Interest Income)

 - Form 1099-OID (Original Issue Discount)

-- Certain Forms 1099-R, for distributions from nonqualified annuity contracts and insurance policies (Also issued for IRAs and qualified plans.
+- Certain Forms 1099-R, (Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.), for distributions from nonqualified annuity contracts and insurance policies (Also issued for IRAs and qualified plans.
 See “Qualified tax reporting” section below.)

 - Form 1042-S (Foreign Person’s U.S. Source Income Subject to Withholding)